Pushpad

 pushpad('init', '123');

-// make sure to register it in the root scope and with cache disabled
+// 2. make sure that your service worker is registered in the root scope and with cache disabled

 navigator.serviceWorker.register('/sw.js', { scope: '/', updateViaCache: 'none' });